michi-d/3dsegmentation/README.md

 ` --MIN_PARAMS INT`: Training will not start if parameter count of the model is below this limit.

 Standard values for these parameters can be found in the script `train_basic_3dunet.py`.

+### 2D Segmentation

+Similar to above, 2D models can be trained using the script `train_basic_2dunet.py` with options examinable at the top of file.